-Age 53.
+Age 54.
 Malaysian.
 Independent, Non-Executive Director and Chairman of Audit Committee.
 He is a member of the Nomination and Remuneration Committees.
 Appointed as a Director on 15 September 2003.
-Attended three out of four Board meetings held in the financial year.
-He is also an Independent Non-Executive Director of Press Metal Berhad.
+Attended all four Board meetings held in the financial year.
 He is a Chartered Accountant of Malaysian Institute of Accountants, a practicing member of Malaysian Institute of Certified Public Accountants, Fellow of CPA Australia; associate member of Chartered Tax Institute of Malaysia; and Malaysian Institute of Management.
 He obtained his Master of Business Administration from University of Bath, United Kingdom in 1992.
 He started his professional career in Coopers & Lybrand from 1980 to 1990.
 He joined Press Metal Berhad in 1990 as the Financial Controller.
 After that, he joined The Crown Princess Kuala Lumpur (a hotel division of Asia Pacific Land Berhad) as the Financial Controller.
 He set up his own auditing firm, L.H.
 Loo & Co. in July 1993 as the sole practitioner.
 He is also a director of L. H. Loo Taxation Services Sdn.
-Bhd.
+Bhd., Managing Director and Chief Executive Officer of STX Precision Corporation Sdn.
+Bhd. and its group of companies; an Independent, Non-Executive Director of Press Metal Berhad and Ge-Shen Corporation Berhad.
 He has no conflict of interest with the Group and has no family relationship with any director and/or major shareholder of the Group.
 He maintains a clean record with regard to convictions for offences.